-In June 2018, we opened our Atara T-cell Operations and Manufacturing, or ATOM, facility in Thousand Oaks, California.
-The research and development and process and analytical development labs are operationally supporting preclinical development activities.
-The facility commissioning and qualification activities required to support ATOM production were completed in Q4 2018.
-Product specific qualifications are ongoing to support both clinical and commercial production and are expected to be completed in 2019.
-If the appropriate regulatory approvals for the new facility are delayed, we may not be able to manufacture sufficient quantities of our drug candidates, which would limit our development activities and our opportunities for growth.
+The research and development and process and analytical development labs within our manufacturing facility in Thousand Oaks, California are currently supporting preclinical development activities.
+The facility commissioning and qualification activities required to support production at our facility were completed in 2018.
+Product-specific qualification to support clinical development is complete and commercial production qualification activities are ongoing.
+If the appropriate regulatory approvals for manufacturing product candidates in our facility are delayed, we may not be able to manufacture sufficient quantities of our product candidates, which would limit our development activities and our opportunities for growth.

 In addition to the similar manufacturing risks described in "Risks Related to Our Dependence on Third Parties," our manufacturing facility will be subject to ongoing, periodic inspection by the FDA, EMA or other comparable regulatory agencies to ensure compliance with cGMP and GTP.
-Our failure to follow and document our adherence to these regulations or other regulatory requirements may lead to significant delays in the availability of products for clinical or, in the future, commercial use, may result in the termination of o r a hold on a clinical study, or may delay or prevent filing or approval of commercial marketing applications for our product candidates.
+Our failure to follow and document our adherence to these regulations or other regulatory requirements may lead to significant delays in the availability of products for clinical or, in the future, commercial use, may result in the termination of or a hold on a clinical study, or may delay or prevent filing or approval of commercial marketing applications for our product candidates.
 We also may encounter problems with the following:

-- achieving adequate or clinical-grade materials that meet regulatory agency standards or specifications with consistent and acceptable production yield and costs; - shortages of qualified personnel, raw materials or key contractors; and - ongoing compliance with cGMP regulations and other requirements of the FDA, EMA or other comparable regulatory agencies.
+- achieving adequate or clinical-grade materials that meet regulatory agency standards or specifications with consistent and acceptable production yield and costs; - shortages of qualified personnel, raw materials or key contractors; and - · ongoing compliance with cGMP regulations and other requirements of the FDA, EMA or other comparable regulatory agencies.

-Failure to comply with applicable regulations could also result in sanctions being imposed on us, including fines, injunctions, civil penalties, a requirement to suspend or put on hold one or more of our clinical studies, failure of regulatory authorities to grant marketing approval of our drug candidates, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of drug candidates, operating restrictions and criminal prosecutions, any of which could harm our business.
+Failure to comply with applicable regulations could also result in sanctions being imposed on us, including fines, injunctions, civil penalties, a requirement to suspend or put on hold one or more of our clinical studies, failure of regulatory authorities to grant marketing approval of our product candidates, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of product candidates, operating restrictions and criminal prosecutions, any of which could harm our business.